-- Which ones have outgrown their space and need to be divided?
+- Which plants have outgrown their space and need to be divided?

 - Look for signs of disease or damage.